Stiftung Humboldt Forum – Intro Rooms

 RE-CONNECTING COLLECTION OBJECTS TO THEIR CONTEXTS

-We designed four layered installations of large screens, each adapted to the layout of one of the four rooms.
-The arrangements describe curves in the space.
-If further followed, the curves connect the building, the visitors and the outside world.
+We designed four installations of large, layered screens.
+Each installation adapted to the layout of one of the four rooms.
+Each arrangement describes a curve.
+If further followed, the curves connect the visitors, the museum and the outside world.

-The programming loops from short, multi-language welcome sequences through object chapters.
-Each object chapter places an object collection in a global, thematic and artistic context.
-In the many layers of content, the visitors can move around, change their perspective to explore – resemblant of the multitude of thematic perspectives and layers that any of the objects in the collection offers.
+The visual programming combines short, multi-language welcome sequences with sequences of object chapters.
+Each chapter places an object and thereby parts of the museum collection in a global, thematic, and artistic context.
+The visitors are invited to move around, change their perspective to explore the layered media – resemblant of the multitude of thematic perspectives and layers that any of the objects in the collection offers.

-A multi-channel sound installation that actively furthers the idea of changing perspective accompanies the experience.
-Sound design and original sound bites coming from the screens interplay with a more musical spatial sound design from the ceiling.
+The experience is accompanied by a multi-channel sound installation that actively furthers the idea of changing perspective.
+Sound design and original sound bites coming from the screens interplay with the more atmospheric sound design from the ceiling.

 DEDICATED DIGITAL TOOLS FOR EFFICIENT AND FAST EXPERIENTIAL DESIGN